 It doesn’t require much memorization.
 Although there is a great deal of theory in the English Opening, the character of the opening is much less forced, which allows room for creativity and changes in the move order.

 It is more important to know the typical plans and where you should place your pieces.

 It is a solid, but not a dull opening.
 White has many different ideas at his/her disposal on each line and new plans and ideas are waiting to be discovered.
 It is an opening very rich in ideas and you can choose the direction you want to give the game.
 You could go for a long, positional battle or could go for the more aggressive plans.

 6. Can be Both: Aggressive and Positional

 The general opinion among club players is that English is meant for positional and slow battles.
 While there is some truth in that, historically, English has been employed by players with a very aggressive style and has produced amazing masterpieces.

 Many very strong players have chosen the English as their main weapon with the white pieces and even the former World Champion Garry Kasparov has used it several times in his chess career with very good results.

 English is an opening that can be tricky and unpleasant for black.
 With the great variety of move orders and transpositions available, it’s no wonder that the opponents can find it difficult to play against.
-A skilled player can keep the position flexible and decide for the final set-up only later when the rival has made a concession.
+A skilled player can keep the position flexible and decide on the final set-up only later when the rival has made a concession.

 One very important aspect is that English is an opening that will help you improve your overall chess understanding.
-The closed positions and few simplifications lead to complex middlegames that demand good skills at strategy and understanding of the typical plans of each structure.
+The closed positions and few simplifications lead to complex middlegames that demand good skills in strategy and understanding of the typical plans of each structure.